 The formal process provides all employees with an opportunity to be heard up to the highest level of management if they are dissatisfied with an administrative response.
 Once all administrative procedures are exhausted, employees can bring concerns or complaints to the board of trustees.
 For ease of reference, the district's policy concerning the process of bringing concerns and complaints is reprinted as follows:

-https://pol.tasb.org/Policy/Download/1 62?filename=DGBA(LOCAL).pdf
+https://pol.tasb.org/PolicyOnline/PolicyDetails?key=162&code=DGBA#localTabContent

 Employee Conduct and Welfare

 Standards of Conduct